The Lover Speaks: History

 Freeman and Hughes formed The Lover Speaks in 1985, having previously worked together in the punk outfit The Flys.
 Deriving their name from the Roland Barthes' book A Lover's Discourse: Fragments, the duo began writing material and also recruited keyboard player Barry Gilbert after advertising for a keyboardist.
 Although Gilbert was not an official member of the group, he would record and tour with the duo.
 Later in 1985, the band sent a demo tape to Dave Stewart of Eurythmics and soon signed with Stewart's Anxious Music Publishing.
-Meanwhile, Stewart had forwarded the demo tape to Chryssie Hynde, who sent it to producer Jimmy Iovine.
+Meanwhile, Stewart had forwarded the demo tape to Chrissie Hynde, who sent it to producer Jimmy Iovine.
 Iovine was successful in getting the band a recording contract with A&M Records in early 1986.
 John Warwicker, the art director for A&M at the time, recalled in 2022 that the signing of the Lover Speaks was met with "great excitement" by A&M, who "thought they had discovered the Walker Brothers of the 80s".